Baud-lab/hermes-wire/README.md

 ### Singularity: [here](https://docs.sylabs.io/guides/3.1/user-guide/quick_start.html#quick-installation-steps)

 In CRG's cluster you can log to the NEXTFLOW node:

 ```
 ssh -Y YOURUSER@nextflow.hpc.crg.es
 ```

-And then you just need to modify once your bashrc file for loading both Java and singularity.
+Then, you just need to modify once your bashrc file for loading both Java and singularity.
 You need also to specify some folders for storing the cache for singularity.
 So you might want to create those folders first.

 ```
 mkdir $HOME/tmp
 mkdir $HOME/singularity_containers/
 mkdir $HOME/tmp_singu
 ```
-and then
+Finally,

 ```
 vi $HOME/.bashrc